elistevens/xws-spec/README.md

 ### Exporting Examples
 * A button to download a text file containing one or multiple squadrons
 * A button for exporting a squadron directly to a different app.
-So, you'd click "export to Voidstate", for example, which would generate the JSON version of the squadron, POST it to an API endpoint (eg. http://xwing-builder.co.uk/import), where the app would parse the JSON and reload the page with the squadron builder populated with that squadron
+So, you'd click "export to Voidstate", for example, which would:
+  * generate the JSON version of the squadron,
+  * POST it to an API endpoint (eg. http://xwing-builder.co.uk/import),
+  * where the app would parse the JSON and
+  * reload the page with the squadron builder populated with that squadron

 ### Import Failures
 When encountering a canonicalized name that is not recognized, an implementation